 How do I move HRS Pro from an old computer to a newly installed computer?

-These instructions are for the STANDARD Version and should be followed exactly as they are written or they willnot work, where data is stored on the local drive:
+These instructions are for when the DATA resides locally and should be followed exactly as they are written or they will not work.

 - Install HRS Pro on the new computer (be sure and install with administrative rights).